Exiled Iranians to seek regime’s overthrow with ‘World Summit’

 Organizers say they hope the show of online support, orchestrated by the National Council of Resistance of Iran (NCRI) and its associate group, the exiled People’s Mujahedeen of Iran (MEK), will shake the regime of Iranian Supreme Leader Ayatollah Ali Khamenei and inspire uprisings inside Iran.

-“Iranian society is a powder keg on the verge of explosion,” acting NCRI President Maryam Rajavi told The Washington Times in an email interview ahead of this weekend’s summit.
+“Iranian society is a powder keg on the verge of explosion,” NCRI President-elect Maryam Rajavi told The Washington Times in an email interview ahead of this weekend’s summit.
 “More ferocious and extensive uprisings are waiting to erupt at a moment’s notice.”

 Mrs. Rajavi, whose husband, Massoud Rajavi, was one of the original leaders of the MEK and has not been seen in public since 2003, maintains that the dissident movement has played a vital role in anti-regime protests that have taken hold inside Iran in recent years.